u10906201/3W3D/Hw5/README.md

 main.js will run a http server in http://127.0.0.1:1337

-The API takes an angle (theta) and returns the coordinate on the Rose curve.
+The API takes an angle (theta) and returns the coordinate on the HW5.

-rose.html, in turn, moves a circle along the rose curve based on the coordinates returned.
+Hw5.html

 ### Setup
 ```